haunter-actual/OPFOR-haunter.github.io/_posts/ctf/htb/starting-point/tier-2/2022-03-23-HTB-SP-T2-Markup.md

 A name is mentioned.
 I'll note that down for future enumeration.

 Futher down in the source we can see that the form is submitting XML data.
-This could be vulnerable to XML External Entities attackes if the server does not have proper protections in place:
+This could be vulnerable to XML External Entities attacks if the server does not have proper protections in place:

 ![Order page source - XML](/assets/img/ctf/htb/very-easy/markup/5.png)